cobalthq/cobalt-product-public-docs/content/en/BestPractices/prevent-security-misconfig.md

 Directory listing allows users to see all files and directories stored on a web server.
 A malicious actor may get unauthorized access to sensitive files.
 Search the web with `intitle: "index of /"` to see websites that have directory listing enabled.

-In the following example, we show how to prevent this problem for an Apache Tomcat web server:
+In the following example, we show how to prevent this problem for a Tomcat web server:

 1. Open the `conf/web.xml` file in the directory where Tomcat is installed.